FormerLurker/ArcWelderLib/readme.md

 * Example: ```ArcStraightener "C:\thing.aw.gcode" --min-arc-segments=24```

 #### Min Circle Segments
-This is a the same as the Min Arc Segments setting used in some firmware versions.
+The minimum number of segments within a circle of the same radius as the arc.
 Can be used to increase detail on small arcs.
+This is a the same as --min-arc-segments setting used in some firmware versions.

 * Type: Integer Value
 * Default: 72